 The disability benefit claim process can be challenging for claimants especially while dealing with a difficult medical situation.
 We recommend that claimants seek an attorney’s advice early — well before filing a disability benefit claim — so there is a good understanding of the options available, the provisions of the Long Term Disability policy, the expectations for proof of disability, and the steps of the disability process.

-Denise Y. Tataryn is an employment law attorney who helps her clients through the often-times difficult claims process and works to secure as many of the benefits they are eligible to receive.
-Contact her at 952-460-9243 or firstname.lastname@example.org to schedule your consultation.
+Contact our employment law attorneys who will help you through the often-times difficult claims process and works to secure as many of the benefits you are eligible to receive.
+Contact us today!